josadcha/peatio/docs/workers.md

 This daemon creates new addresses for you.

+## amqp:influx_writer

+This daemon reads from peatio.trade exchange and records trades to InfluxDB.

 ## amqp:market_ticker

 This daemon updates market ticker when some orders or trades are created / updated.